HanleiZhang/HanleiZhang.github.io/_pages/about.md

 * Dec.
 2018 - Jun.
 2019.
 Visiting student in THUMT, advised by Prof. [Yang Liu](http://nlp.csai.tsinghua.edu.cn/~ly/), Tsinghua University, China.

 ## News
+* [Dec.
+2024] Honored to receive the Jiang Nanxiang Scholarship at Tsinghua University!
 * [Oct.
 2024] Honored to receive the PhD National Scholarship and to be nominated for the Outstanding Scholarship at Tsinghua University!
 * [Aug.
 2024] Our paper "Discovering New Intents with Deep Aligned Clustering" has reached its 100th citation!
 * [Jul.
 2024] Our paper "Deep Open Intent Classification with Adaptive Decision Boundary" has reached its 100th citation!